Here are 10 cheaper alternatives to Centre Parcs in the UK so you can spend less on your family-friendly holiday and have just as much fun!

 But, if you feel like you might get bored, the Olympic Park and Shopping Centre are only 20 minutes away or head into central London for sightseeing.

-Set by a beautiful secluded beach on the Isle of Wight, Whitecliff Bay will give you the space to relax and unwind.
+Set right next to a beautiful secluded beach on the Isle of Wight, Whitecliff Bay holiday park will give you the space to relax and unwind.
 Getting over to the island on a ferry can be an adventure in itself

 Regular events take place too like vintage weekends, colour festivals, cream pie fights and music weekenders.